httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

    _isSecure_, _host_, _path_, _httpOnlyAllowed_, _allowNonHostOnlyCookieForPublicSuffix_, and
    _sameSiteStrictOrLaxAllowed_.

+1. If _cookie_ is null, then return.

+1. Run Garbage Collect Cookies given _cookie_'s host.

 ### The Cookie Header Field {#cookie}

 The user agent includes stored cookies in the `Cookie` request header field.